 When you spatchcock a chicken before you cook it, you cut the cooking time down to less than an hour.
 You get crispy skin too, so this is a good compromise if you’re short on time and can’t pull off the traditional oven-roasted chicken.

-A whole chicken in the Instant Pot is a extremely delicious.
+A whole chicken in the Instant Pot is extremely delicious.
 It comes out tender like a roasted chicken in the oven (sans the crispy skin).
-It’s easy to cook and all set up for Instant Pot chicken stock when dinner is done.
+It’s easy to cook, and you’re all set up for Instant Pot Chicken Stock broth when dinner is done.

-So you know WHY you should cook your own chicken and HOW to cook your own chicken.
-Let’s talk about getting the most you can out of recipes with rotisserie chicken!
+So, now you know WHY you should cook your own chicken and HOW to cook your own chicken.
+Let’s talk about getting the most chicken you can for leftover rotisserie chicken recipes!

 One of the easiest ways to save money is to treat meat like a part of the meal, and not make it the main star of the meal at all.
 That means we’re NOT sticking that freshly roasted chicken on the table and telling the family to knock themselves out.